Precipitating/Button_paginator_deferred/README.md

 # A python library created to make button pagination easy
-# Edited to work if the discord command is deffered.
+# Edited to work if the discord command is deffered by setting the param deferred=True on start method

 ---